rerun/rerun/modules/stubbs/README.md

 can set a default value.

-Call the `add-option` command again but this time use its `-default <>` parameter to set the default value.
+Call the `add-option` command again but this time use its `--default <>` parameter to set the default value.

-Here the "-jumps" option is set to a default value, "1":
+Here the "--jumps" option is set to a default value, "1":

     rerun stubbs:add-option \
-      -name jumps -description "jump #num times" -module freddy -command dance \
+      --name jumps -description "jump #num times" --module freddy --command dance \
-      -default 1
+      --default 1

 The `add-option` will update the `jumps.option` metadata file with the new default value and extend the `options.sh` script.

-Run the `freddy:dance` command again but this time without the "-jumps" option:
+Run the `freddy:dance` command again but this time without the "--jumps" option:

     $ rerun freddy:dance
     jumps (1)